History of Pleasant Grove's Mining Disaster

 Everything was normal and work was progressing until the middle of the afternoon when there was an accident.
 Three mine cars loaded with coal from deep inside the mines were being hauled to the mine entrance.
 As they reached the top of the incline there was a break in the cable and all three cars roll back into the entrance of the mine.
 As they rolled back, they severed an electric cable, which caused a spark.
 When the spark ignited the coal dust, there was an explosion in the mine opening.
 The explosion which was both heard and felt in Birmingham, which is nine miles away.
 Over 400 miners were inside the mine at the time.
 The wreckage of the coal cars, the fires, and the poisonous gasses that remained in the mine entrance trapped them inside.
 The fifty men that were working in and around the mine entrance were immediately killed as the flame shot out of the mine and across the yard to the Tipple.
 At this point, no one knew the fate of the others trapped inside.

 The family members heard the explosion from all over the community in western Jefferson County.
 The noise caused all the women and children to come out of their homes and start heading to the mine.
-They came on foot and in cars and trucks.
-They carried the small children and the older children helped with their brothers and sisters.
+They came on foot, in cars, and trucks.
+They carried the small children as the older children helped with their brothers and sisters.
 No one knew what to expect.
 There was smoke over the mine and they knew that they were going into a situation they had all dreaded and feared.
-No one at this time knew how bad it was and the community raced to the number three mine.
+No one at this time knew how bad it was.
+The entire community raced to the number three mine.

 More Hubs Regarding History